April 16, 2020 John No Comments on How Does Music Affect Work Productivity?

 MUSIC’S IMPACT ON YOUR BRAIN

 Music stimulates our emotions from the nucleus accumbens, which has a key role in the reward center of the brain.
 The nucleus accumbens operates on two neurotransmitters: dopamine, which helps regulate emotional responses, and serotonin, which can affect mood and social behavior.
-Music can easily take over our emotions and takes us back to our memory lane.
+Music can easily take over our emotions and take us back on memory lane.

 WHY DO WE LOVE MUSIC?